 • The West Gate Tunnel Project has resulted in two new bridges connecting South Kingsville and Yarraville, and Brooklyn and Altona North over the West Gate Freeway.
 Both new bridges have replaced older bridges that had been in place since the 1970s.
 With improved lighting and ramps, each will be an important local landmark that will connect communities over the West Gate Freeway.

-• Sporting Club grants provide local clubs with funding for things such as new equipment, training courses and new uniforms.
+• Sporting Club Grants provide local clubs with funding for things such as new equipment, training courses and new uniforms.
 This program has seen grants totaling over $22,450 provided to local sporting clubs.

 • WLJ Crofts Reserve in Altona North and Donald McLean Reserve in Spotswood are being overhauled with funding from the Allan Labor Government as part of the West Gate Tunnel Project.
-This will include refurbished and realigned ovals, floodlighting, relocated and newly built cricket nets, and upgraded landscaping at Crofts Reserve.
+Works will include refurbished and realigned ovals, new floodlighting, relocated and newly built cricket nets, and upgraded landscaping at Crofts Reserve.

 • $1.1 million from the Victorian Government went towards the Paisley Campus facility upgrades from the 2018-19 Community Sports Infrastructure Fund.
 The Victorian Government also provided $1.2 million towards the Williamstown Campus upgrades from the 2018-19 Community Sports Infrastructure Fund.